 • Design Phase: An altered ceiling would be triggered either as part of a complete duct system replacement or when work is conducted in the attic as part of a larger remodel.
 In the former case, the HVAC contractor typically coordinates the project and would advise the building owner of the associated code requirements.
 In some cases, HVAC contractors hold a general contractors license and offer a broader set of home performance services such as air sealing and insulation.
-In many instances the HVAC contractor would not have experience or license to perform the air sealing and insulation work and either the HVAC contractor, general contractor, or the building owner would need to engage an insulation contractor to perform the air sealing and attic insulation work.
+In many instances the HVAC contractor would not have experience or the appropriate license to perform the air sealing and insulation work and either an insulation contractor or a general building contractor would need to be engaged.
 An energy consultant is often not engaged in these projects, and the HVAC contractor would complete the Certificates of Compliance.

-In the case of a large remodel or an addition the primary designer is often either an architect, designer, or general contractor and the project team includes various contractors including an insulation contractor who would perform the air sealing and attic insulation work.
+In the case of a large remodel or an addition the primary designer is often either an architect or general contractor and the project team includes various contractors including an insulation contractor who would perform the air sealing and attic insulation work.
 The designer corresponds directly with the building owner on the design, recommends levels of insulation, and needs to be aware of Title 24, Part 6 requirements related to the project.
 It is more likely that an energy consultant may be engaged on this type of project to complete the Certificates of Compliance.
-If not, the designer or general contractor would be responsible.
+If not, the designer would take on this responsibility.

 - Permit Application Phase: The HVAC contractor, architect or general contractor submits the project for permit including the necessary Certificate of Compliance documents.
 The air sealing component of the proposed submeasure triggers HERS testing; if the duct system is being replaced, HERS testing is also required for mechanical system verifications.
-If the project is applying for one of the existing insulation R-value exceptions, this also triggers HERS verification of existing conditions and documentation of this must be provided at time of permit application. - Construction Phase: The HVAC contractor or general contractor manages the project construction.
-In the case of a duct system replacement if the HVAC contractor is unable to perform the air sealing and attic insulation work then an insulation contractor is engaged. - Inspection Phase: The installing contractor would complete the Certificate of Installation and a building inspector conducts a final inspection.
-A HERS rater would conduct verification of the air sealing requirement and any required HVAC testing and submit Certificates of Verification to a HERS Registry.
+If the project is applying for one of the existing insulation R-value exceptions, this also triggers HERS verification of existing conditions and documentation of this must be provided at time of permit application.
+This involves measuring the depth of the existing insulation and confirming that it meets the minimum R-19 or R-38, depending on the exception and climate zone. - Construction Phase: The HVAC contractor or general contractor manages the project construction.
+The installing contractor needs to ensure that the connection between the vented attic and conditioned space is properly air sealed (per Section 110.7 of the Standards and air sealing requirements in Reference Appendix RA3.5 for altered ceilings), in addition to meeting the minimum attic insulation requirements.
+The contractor completes the Certificate of Installation and uploads it to a HERS Registry.